peteralcock/WP-Ai/README.md

 # WP-Ai
-Automate and schedule writing blog posts, repurpose RSS feeds for content marketing, and add custom chatbots to your website, and much much more!
+Automate and schedule writing blog posts, repurpose RSS feeds for content marketing, and add custom chatbots to your website!

 - ![Screenshot 19](screenshots/screenshot-00019.jpeg)